thingsboard/thingsboard.github.io/README.md

 ## Deployment of the site locally

-The below commands setup your environment for running GitHub pages locally.
+The below commands set up your environment for running GitHub pages locally.
 Any edits you make will be viewable on a lightweight webserver that runs on your local machine.

 Install Ruby 2.2 or higher.
 If you're on Ubuntu 20.04.1 LTS, run these commands: